Glossary

 For specified domestic entities

-FATCA filing requirements impact businesses (specified domestic entities) if they are formed or availed of to hold specified foreign financial assets.
-This includes certain domestic corporations, partnerships, and trusts that are considered formed or availed of for the purposes of holding, directly or indirectly, specified foreign financial assets.
+FATCA filing requirements impact businesses (specified domestic entities) if they are formed or used to hold specified foreign financial assets.
+This includes certain domestic corporations, partnerships, and trusts considered formed or availed of for holding, directly or indirectly, specified foreign financial assets.

 What is the threshold for FATCA reporting?